finarkein/helm-charts/REVIEW_GUIDELINES.md

 The chart `version` should follow [semver](https://semver.org/).

-Stable charts should start at `1.0.0` (for maintainability don't create new PRs for stable charts only to meet these criteria, but when reviewing PRs take the opportunity to ensure that this is met).
+Charts should start at `1.0.0` (for maintainability don't create new PRs for stable charts only to meet these criteria, but when reviewing PRs take the opportunity to ensure that this is met).

 Any breaking (backwards incompatible) changes to a chart should: